AhmadZaqiq/FusionHUD/README.md

 ## Designed to Grow

-The current implementation focuses on the core metrics needed for a practical performance overlay, but the architecture is designed to support additional performance data in the future.
+The current implementation focuses on the core metrics needed for a practical performance overlay, while the underlying architecture provides room for additional performance metrics and monitoring capabilities.

-Potential extensions include:
+Metrics that can be added as the project evolves include:

 - 1% Low FPS
 - 0.1% Low FPS